ronakupadhyaya/SQL/Day1/Migration.md

 ![Migrate 3](./migrate3.png)

-And you can see that the table has been dropped.
+And you can see that the users table has been dropped.

 ![Migrate 4](./migrate4.png)